slhenty/machine-learning-pattern-guide/README.md

 ## Guide

-The entry point to the pattern guide is a Jupyter Notebook, [Patterns](Patterns.ipynb), in the root of the project.
+The entry point to the pattern guide is a Jupyter Notebook, [Guide](mlpatterns/Guide.ipynb), in the root of the project.